After locating viable shelter, water is the next essential item in the Shelter – Water – Fire – Food list.

 - Most water you gather must be purified of impurities and parasites.
 Of primary concern is the giardia lamblia parasite, more commonly known as giardia, which is spread through feces, mainly muskrat, beaver, cattle, and humans.

 - Water can be purified by using a water filter, iodine tablets, or by bringing it to a boil.
-In a true survival situation where these treatments are readily available, you can boil water by adding heated rocks to a bowl or container of water.
+In a true survival situation where these treatments are not readily available, you can boil water by adding heated rocks to a bowl or container of water.

 Other Options for Water Sources